Jay Peak, United States: Family Ski Guide

 Jay Peak also discounts Vermonters and holders of any other mountain's season pass, dropping rates to $102 midweek and $118 on weekends for adults.
 If you hold a pass at your local hill, flash it at the window and you'll ski Jay Peak for less than most resorts charge their own passholders on a buddy day.

 There's no kids-ski-free deal at Jay Peak.
 Every skier 6 and older needs a ticket.
 But when your "full price" weekend adult ticket costs what a half-day costs at some Southern Vermont resorts, that sting fades fast.
-And those Ski/Ride Vacation packages starting at $389 per night for a family of four (lodging plus lift tickets included, kids 14 and under lodge free) make the bundled route genuinely compelling for multi-night stays.
+And those Ski/Ride Vacation packages starting at $389 per night for a family of four (lodging plus lift tickets included, kids 14 and under lodge free) make the bundled route compelling for multi-night stays.
 That's where the remote location actually pays you back: Jay Peak prices like a resort that wants you to stay awhile, not one that's extracting maximum revenue from day-trippers.

 The move: buy advance tickets online for any trip under three days.
 For anything longer, call reservations and bundle lodging with lifts.
 And if you're skiing more than seven days total this season, the Tier 1 season pass at $719 is a no-brainer, it pays for itself in under six visits.